-There are some things that will become obsolete- for example, if you decide to use a cloud service to handle your storage and email services, there’s a good chance that you won’t need to maintain the server that handled these services.
-That doesn’t mean you have to decommission it- you might be able to use the same system as an on-site backup for all your company files.
+Some things will become obsolete.
+For example, if you decide to use a cloud service to handle your storage and email services, there’s a good chance that you won’t need to maintain the server that handles these services.
+That doesn’t mean you have to decommission it.
+You might be able to use the same system as an on-site backup for all your company files.

-Unless you have a system that’s extremely outdated, finding ways to integrating cloud services with these two systems might not be as difficult as you think.
+Unless you have an extremely outdated system, finding ways to integrate cloud services with these two systems might not be as difficult as you think.
 Here are some of the ways that you might be able to utilize the systems you have with a cloud service during your transition, or for a long-term hybrid solution that combines the existing systems you have with a cloud service.

 The issue is that most of the services that businesses might want to migrate (as you’ll see below) aren’t just a small part of the business.
 Here are some of the reasons that some companies don’t make a change, even if it does reduce cost and increase productivity over the long run:

-The system they use (and the one they’ve used for numbers of years) works!
-Hearing the horror stories that other companies have had with this transition, it doesn’t make financial sense to make the leap- especially if it doesn’t pay for itself.
-This makes sense in the short-term, but if your business is planning to grow, or needs to integrate new computer technology, it’s going to get more and more difficult, and suddenly, you’ll have two separate networks.
+The system they use (and the one they’ve used for several years) works!
+Hearing the horror stories that other companies have had with this transition, it doesn’t make financial sense to leap.
+Especially if it doesn’t pay for itself.
+This makes sense in the short term, but if your business is planning to grow, or needs to integrate new computer technology, it’s going to get more and more difficult.
+Suddenly, you’ll have two separate networks.

-“XYZ” existing system can’t be replaced with a cloud service- it serves a specific need that hasn’t been addressed by any cloud service.
+You can’t replace “XYZ” existing system with a cloud service.
+It serves a specific need that hasn’t been addressed by any cloud service.
 This is one case where integration to an updated system that syncs with the older system might make sense.
-Be aware that those software solutions can cost thousands of dollars themselves- and there’s a good chance that every system you upgrade in the future will require that same type of integration.
+Be aware that those software solutions can cost thousands of dollars themselves.
+There’s a good chance that every system you upgrade in the future will require that same type of integration.

 Certain systems are required to ensure that your company complies with laws or regulations within your industry.
-Although some or all of these systems can be integrated eventually, they must remain intact until you have an updated alternative from the governing body that maintains, updates, or regulates that compliance.
+Although you can integrate some or all of these systems eventually, they must remain intact until you have an alternative from the governing body that maintains, updates, or regulates that compliance.

-These are just a few of the reasons why a company might not upgrade- but if you analyze the cost of maintaining, upgrading or replacing an in-house server, you might realize how transitioning to the cloud can save you time and money right off the bottom line.
+These are just a few of the reasons why a company might not upgrade.
+If you analyze the cost of maintaining, upgrading, or replacing an in-house server, you might realize how transitioning to the cloud can save you time and money.

-Several things that your employees use daily are some of the first things that CIO’s and IT Departments move to the cloud.
-Cloud services reduce the time it takes to maintain and fix issues with systems that are used regularly.
+Several things that your employees use daily are some of the first things that CIOs and IT Departments move to the cloud.
+Cloud services reduce the time it takes to maintain and fix issues with systems that you use regularly.

-Moving some of this information to a centralized, secure location can really reduce the strain on internal servers, but still need to be useful, effective, and easy to use.
-Some of the services that are integrated first can include:
+Moving some of this information to a centralized, secure location can reduce the strain on internal servers.
+However, it still needs to be useful, effective, and easy to use.
+Some of the services that you should integrate first can include:

-- Email / Instant Messaging:, This includes traditional or industry standard email systems (Outlook) ways to send notifications, alerts, and other messages.
+This includes traditional or industry-standard email systems (Outlook) ways to send notifications, alerts, and other messages.

-- Shared Storage: Shared storage is a great way to integrate your existing computer network, including all computers, work stations, printers, phone systems, and any other device that your entire company might use regularly with cloud-based storage for data storing and sharing.
+Shared storage is a great way to integrate your existing computer network, including all computers, workstations, printers, phone systems, and any other device that your entire company might use regularly with cloud-based storage for data storing and sharing.

-- Contacts: Customer Relationship Management systems, also known as CRM’s, are the lifeblood of your sales department.
-Using a cloud-based system keeps your lists intact in case of a natural disaster or data loss, and can help synchronize contact information with the sales and marketing teams at your corporate offices and any outside salespeople that are out on the road.
+Customer Relationship Management systems, also known as CRMs, are the lifeblood of your sales department.
+Using a cloud-based system keeps your lists intact in case of a natural disaster or data loss.
+Additionally, it can help synchronize contact information with the sales and marketing teams at your corporate offices and any outside salespeople who are out on the road.
 It also provides an easier way to access information wherever it’s needed.

-- Calendars / Events: Making sure your calendars and events are synced and updated instantly is a function that all businesses should make a priority.
+Making sure you sync and update your calendars and events instantly is a function that all businesses should make a priority.
 That way, when a meeting time changes or an emergency meeting pops up, you don’t have a duplicate event with the wrong information.

-- Data Import/Export: Most existing systems have data that the company might need to import or export to other systems.
-It might be for backup purposes, data recovery, or even to protect sensitive information from being accessed.
+Most existing systems have data that the company might need to import or export to other systems.
+It might be for backup purposes, data recovery, or even to protect sensitive information from thieves.
 Cloud storage is a great solution for backup and recovery and provides a 100% secure environment for storage and transmission.

 All of these systems are critical for your business.
 Transitioning any of these services to the cloud will decrease cost, reduce the strain on your internal network, increase productivity, and allow your employees to share and update information quickly and easily.

-Here are some things that should be considered in your decision to migrate any of your existing systems, or integrate what you already have with a cloud service.
+Here are some things that you should consider in your decision to migrate any of your existing systems.
+Or, integrate what you already have with a cloud service.

 If you’re upgrading or migrating a service, make sure the transition is as quick as possible.
 Not only will your salespeople appreciate it, but it will also ensure that if something does go wrong, you reduce the amount of downtime to fix the problem.